MachoGoldRam/E6-Images-To-Dataset/README.md

 ## USAGE
 Perform a search of the images you want to train on.
+I advise adding `-text -comic -dialogue -animated -interactive` to remove them from search.
 Then, on the bottom of the left sidebar, under the "Download" section, click "Select".

 ![plot](./images/WhereDownload.png?raw=true)

 Click on the tumbnails of the images you want to add to your dataset.
 A download icon will appear on the top left of the thumbnails.
+To download all visible images, click the link below the two buttons.

 ![plot](./images/SelectedToDownload.png?raw=true)